Morpheus636/DDNS/README.md

 # GDDDNS
-Simple Dynamic-DNS for use with GoDaddy DDNS using BASH and Systemd Services.
+Simple Dynamic-DNS for use with GoDaddy DNS using BASH and Systemd Services.

 ## Usage
 ### Installing